 The data requirements for the accounting exercise I perform here are steep.
-However, for the U.S. the data needed are part of the "Integrated BEA/BLS Industry-Level Production Account" and the BEA's Annual Input-Output Accounts.
+However, for the U.S. the data needed are part of the integrated Bureau of Labor Statistics/Bureau of Economic Analysis (BLS/BEA) industry-level production account and the BEA's annual input-output accounts.
 The combined annual data that I use cover 1998-2015.